wp-plugins/wordpress-flash-uploader/readme.txt

 Please go to the settings page of Wordpress Flash Uploader.
 There you find a small donation section.
 Thank you for your support.

 == Changelog ==

+= Update for Wordpress 3.0 =
+ * Now compatible up to Wordpress 3.0!
+ * The tabs in the image popup are not working yet.
+The wordpress team has changed something I have to find out how to do this now!

 = 2.11 =
  * Now compatible up to Wordpress 2.9.2!